6 Ways to Improve Your Communication Skills at Work

 Remember:

 Wilkinson said all these rules are important to think about each time you send an email.
 Oftentimes, employees are in a hurry to respond and neglect professionalism.
-Other tips: Less is more.
-Edit for clarity and understanding.
-Know what you want to say and what information you are looking for.
+According to Stevens, emails should be brief and informative, and shouldn't be written the same way as you speak.

 “Share information with clarity but also include a level of diplomacy in all written internal communications,” Wilkinson said.